Juvenile Idiopathic Arthritis

 There are different types of JIA with varying symptoms and degrees of likelihood that a child will grow out of the condition.
 All types of JIA involve pain, swelling and stiffness of one or more joints.

 Treatment often involves taking medications that suppress the immune system to a degree.
-Many children with this condition live well with treatment, and find that their symptoms improve over time.
+Many children with the condition live well with treatment, and find that their symptoms improve over time.
 Many cases of JIA will resolve, though it is not possible to accurately predict this.
 In about 30 percent of cases, JIA can remain active into adult life.

 JIA is the most common autoimmune joint condition in children.
-It tends to affect children younger than 10 but does not generally affect those younger than six months old.
+It tends to affect children younger than 10 but does not generally affect those younger than 6 months old.
 Girls are more commonly affected than boys and tend to show symptoms at a younger age.

 Juvenile idiopathic arthritis (JIA) is characterized by joint inflammation over a period of six weeks or more.